Early Malay nationalism: Towards independence

 As Malaya began moving to self-government, the British initiated the Member System, through which various political leaders were appointed to posts in charge of certain "portfolios", modelled after the cabinet system.
 The Member System was later described as setting a precedent for the multiracial Malayan and Malaysian cabinets post-independence.
 At the same time, the British also began laying the framework for a national education system that would "provide ... for the creation of a sense of common citizenship".
 In 1951, they commissioned the Barnes Report on the state of Malayan education, which postulated that the British policy of providing only limited education for the Malays had shackled them to a life of few opportunities, arguing that "Now even if he [the Malay] wanted education he could no longer afford it."
 The report recommended the establishment of an "inter-racial primary school we call the National School" that would provide a platform for "build[ing] up a common Malay nationality".
 The report made no provision for non-Malay vernacular schools, stating that its proposal "would be seriously weakened if any large proportion of the Chinese, Indian and other non-Malay communities to provide their own primary classes independently of the National School".
-To reassure the non-Malay populace, the report guaranteed that the National School would "teach English to all", instead of Malay as feared by many.
+To reassure the non-Malay populace, the report guaranteed that the National School would "teach English to all", instead of Malay as many feared.
 Nevertheless, the proposal was resoundingly rejected by the non-Malays, especially the Chinese, who accused it of being "saturated with Malay nationalism" and bolstering ketuanan Melayu.
 The British commissioned another report, the Fenn-Wu Report, to provide a Chinese perspective.
 The Fenn-Wu Report clashed with the Barnes Report on a number of points, recommending the retention of Chinese schools and suggesting that "No element of the population can be 'Malayanized' for the simple reason that there is no 'Malayan' pattern to which to mould it ...".
 The Fenn-Wu Report also proposed an alteration of the Chinese vernacular syllabus to eliminate "[f]oreign politics" and recommended that texts "suitable for Malayan use should be produced".
-The Federal Legislative Council then set up a committee led by Thuraisingham to evaluate the Reports and make a final recommendation.
+The Federal Legislative Council then set up a committee led by Thuraisingham to evaluate the reports and make a final recommendation.
 The eventual proposal provided for the setting up of national schools as based on the Barnes Report, without any provision for vernacular schools.
 Although the media of instruction would be Malay and English, vernacular language classes would be permitted in schools where 15 or more students requested them.
-The Chinese community protested the final proposal, but in the end, it was endorsed by the MCA and the system was duly established as planned with the enactment of the 1952 Education Ordinance.
+The Chinese community protested the final proposal, but in the end, it was endorsed by the MCA and the system was established as planned with the enactment of the 1952 Education Ordinance.